How the handmade makers of delicious Scottish Fudge came to be.

 Turfholm Unit

-1990’s: As production, packaging and storage capacity was becoming an issue larger premises were needed once again, so in the early 90’s more factory units adjacent to the current unit were purchased.
-Once again Gardiners expanded their manufacturing potential with Tom Jnr introducing new flavoured fudges to the process.
-New packaging ideas were created and the brand began to come together.
+As production, packaging and storage capacity was becoming an issue larger premises were needed once again.
+Tom Jnr introduced new flavoured fudges to the process, new packaging ideas were created, and the iconic Gardiners brand identity began to flourish.